BEFORE AND AFTER YOUR MRI SCAN

 Our team will support you every step of the way before, during and after your scan.
 You can ask any questions or raise any concerns at any time, and we will be pleased to help.

-If you think you may be claustrophobic (have a fear of enclosed spaces), please look at the Open MRI service that we offer (LINK: What is an Open MRI?)
+If you think you may be claustrophobic (have a fear of enclosed spaces), please look at the Open MRI service that we offer or check out our FAQ’s: What is an Open MRI?

 Prior to your scan at MRI Plus, you will be asked to complete our screening form, which includes our MRI Safety Questionnaire, as some conditions may make an MRI Examination inadvisable.
 Please let us know if you have any of the following: